Electric Drives Market Size and Share

 Electric Drives Market Analysis by Mordor Intelligence

-The electric drives market size is USD 26.81 billion in 2025 and is projected to reach USD 32.91 billion by 2030, recording a 4.19% CAGR during the period.
+electric drives market size in 2026 is estimated at USD 27.92 billion, growing from 2025 value of USD 26.81 billion with 2031 projections showing USD 34.17 billion, growing at 4.13% CAGR over 2026-2031.
 Growth rests on three pillars: mandatory efficiency rules that push variable-speed adoption, e-mobility lines demanding high-precision motion, and brownfield retrofits aimed at slashing utility bills.
 Asia Pacific leads with 45.64% revenue share in 2024 because of China’s factory scale and India’s expanding industrial base, while Africa registers the fastest 5.46% CAGR on the back of mining and infrastructure spending.
 AC units deliver the bulk of shipments at 71.13% share, yet servo drives advance the quickest at a 4.47% CAGR, mirroring discrete manufacturing’s need for micron-level positioning.
 Medium-voltage projects also pick up pace, logging a 4.81% CAGR as heavy-industry operators modernize compressor and pump assets.

 Key Report Takeaways